 Aerobic exercise poses the greatest risk for experiencing hypoglycemia due to its low-stress nature and reduced capacity to increase glucose-raising hormones like adrenaline and cortisol, which are typically produced during higher intensity exercise and responsible for increasing blood glucose.

 Hypos during higher intensity exercise are less likely due to increased production of glucose from the liver.
 However, if there is too much-circulating insulin, hypos are a real possibility.

-High levels of insulin (hyperinsulinemia) suppress the action of glucose-raising hormones like glucagon, which normally signal the release of stored glucose from the liver into the blood stream to rectify low blood glucose levels.
-This abnormal response doesn’t normally occur in the body of a non-diabetic because insulin production is tightly regulated.
+High levels of insulin (hyperinsulinemia) suppress the action of glucose-raising hormones like glucagon, which normally signal the release of stored glucose from the liver into the bloodstream to rectify low blood glucose levels.
+This abnormal response doesn’t usually occur in the body of a non-diabetic because insulin production is tightly regulated.

 Learn to dose precisely.
 Injecting the correct amount of insulin is a fine art and requires constant monitoring.
 The more consistent you are with diet, training and lifestyle – the easier it is to pinpoint control.

 Be mindful of injecting insulin into a trained muscle group.
 This leads to faster action of the drug and increased risk of hypoglycemia.

 Living with diabetes can be stressful.

 It’s common for people with diabetes to suffer from depression and anxiety.
 The burden of managing blood glucose levels, injecting in public and complications from poor control (both short and long term) add additional stress to an already stressful modern lifestyle.

 It’s difficult to get the most out of training when you’re stressed.
 As a result, the training stimulus is never as good.
 Chronic long-term stress is detrimental to health and diabetes management.
 If left uncontrolled stress can manifest into a host of adverse health problems including: